 We have presented the detailed report of a fine, user-oriented optimization of a semi-automated, prototype d-DNP experimental setting dedicated to 13C NMR of metabolite mixtures at natural abundance.
 The optimization allows to extend the scope of natural abundance 13C metabolomics studies with high repeatability.
 The optimized conditions make it possible to identify the previously inaccessible protonated-13C signals of metabolites with improved line shape.
-However, further improvement of the signal repeatability of 13C signals (especially the protonated 13C spins) will probably require instrumental developments such as automated dissolution system, rapid sample transfer module, etc. In the future, the reduction of the dissolution, transfer and stabilization delays could enable the acquisition of DNP enhanced 1H spectra of the metabolites.
-Also, recent report on the use of porous polarizing matrices could provide a tremendous boost for metabolomic applications as it makes DNP highly independent on the sample and it removes paramagnetic relaxation in the liquid-state.(Cavaillès et al., 2018; El Daraï et al., 2021); Overall, we have established
+Still, it also opens the way to further optimization.
+In the near future, with the present d-DNP setting it would be interesting to investigate the impact of a few parameters that would require minor modifications of the instrumental setting such as effect of magnetic tunnel, dissolution solvent volume, length and geometry of the injector etc. Further improvement of the signal repeatability of 13C signals (especially the protonated 13C spins) will probably require more extensive instrumental developments such as automated dissolution system, rapid sample transfer module, etc. T

-505 a series of optimization guidelines which could be of general interest for analytical applications of d-DNP NMR.
+- 545 Further reduction of the dissolution, transfer and stabilization delays could even enable the acquisition of DNP enhanced 1H spectra of the metabolites.
+Also, recent report on the use of porous polarizing matrices could provide a tremendous boost for metabolomic applications as it makes DNP highly independent on the sample and it removes paramagnetic relaxation in the liquid-state.(Cavaillès et al., 2018; El Daraï et al., 2021); Overall, we have established - 550 a series of optimization guidelines which could be of general interest for analytical applications of d-DNP NMR.
 We hope that such optimized d-DNP NMR setting will pave the way to new applications of hyperpolarized 13C NMR of complex mixtures at natural abundance.